Get started with Raspberry Pi 4 and Python

 To create a bootable balenaOS SD card, follow these steps:

-- Click Select image and find your application's balenaOS image file.
+- Click Select image and find your fleet's balenaOS image file.

 - If you haven't already done so, insert your SD card into your computer.
 Etcher will automatically detect it.
 If you have more than one SD card inserted, you will need to select the appropriate one.